 Luckily, the train stations, lines, and service in the Cinque Terre are excellent.
-Seven towns in and around the Cinque Terre have train stations.
-The fastest route from Milan is the 2h 51m direct service to Monterosso.
+Seven towns in and around the Cinque Terre have train stations and are well-connected thanks to the Cinque Terre Express, the fast-regional train operated by Trenitalia.
 Getting to La Spezia (2h 56m) is a good starting point for short and stunning regional train journeys to Corniglia, Manarola and Levanto.